singhkshitij/InstaBiosQuotes/Readme.md

-# What's new in this release?
+# What's new in this v4.0?

 ✓ New updated Materialistic UI
 ✓ More Quotes Added